Our verdict

 You can help us take action – and get our regular free email

 We don’t know for sure what offences fall within the government’s definition of ‘serious violent crime’, or what metric it plans to use to measure success against this pledge.
-But in any event, neither police-recorded crime data nor crime survey data for England and Wales is yet available for the government’s first few months in office.

 As we develop this Government Tracker we’re keen to hear your feedback.
 We’ll be keeping the Tracker up to date and adding more pledges in the coming months.